How more than 100 American soccer players abroad fared this weekend

 Ligue 2

-Auxerre goalkeeper Quentin Westberg: played 90 minutes in 1-0 defeat at Red Star
+Auxerre goalkeeper Quentin Westberg: played 90 minutes in 2-0 defeat to Brest

 SPAIN